Department of Development Studies

 Biography

-Matteo has degrees from "L'Orientale" University (Naples, Italy) and SOAS (MSc and PhD), where he also completed an ESRC post-doctorate fellowship.
-Matteo has taught at SOAS, LSE, Oxford and Cambridge, where he was a Smuts Research Fellow in African Studies at the Centre of African Studies.
-Matteo also worked for over two years as a policy adviser on rural poverty for Save the Children UK and as a consultant for the ILO, SIDA and Oxfam GB.
+Matteo honed his interdisciplinary training in the study of the political economy of development through degrees in Political Sciences from "L'Orientale" (Naples, Italy) and in Development Studies and History from SOAS (MSc and PhD), where he also completed an ESRC postdoctoral fellowship.
+Matteo has taught at the LSE, at the African Studies Centre in Oxford, in Cambridge, where he was a Smuts Research Fellow in African Studies at the Centre of African Studies and in the Economics Department at SOAS.
+He also worked for three years as a policy advisor at Save the Children UK.

 Office hours